gusantos1/Azure-Devops-Spark/README.md

-## Azure Devops Spark:  A productive library to extract data from Azure Devops and apply agility metrics.
+## Azure Devops Spark:  A productive library to extract data from Azure Devops and apply agile metrics.

 ## What is it?

-Azure Devops Spark is a Python package that provides most productive way to extract data from Azure Devops and build agility metrics.
+Azure Devops Spark is a Python package that provides the most productive way to extract data from Azure Devops and build agile metrics.
 It runs on Spark, enabling all the features the technology makes available.

 ## Main Features

 - Get authenticated quickly and simply.

-- All columns in the project are mapped automatically, use the filter_columns method to select only the required columns.
+- All columns of the project are automatically mapped, just the ones you want to form your dataframes with.
 - SparkSession already created in spark variable.
 - Get all your organization's backlogs with the method **all_backlog**.
 - Get all your organization's teams with the method **all_teams**.